ADOPTED BY: Swiftwick

 - Find Your Legislators - Federal Legislators; State Legislators

 - Citizen Action Guide to Watershed Assessment and Restoration - TN Environmental Council

 - Area watershed associations include the Cumberland River Compact and the Mill Creek Watershed Association.

 Spread the word!

-Do your neighbors, family, or roommates know about the problem?
+Do your neighbors, family, or roommates know about the challenges your stream is facing?
 Now that you know how to be an effective steward, enlist the help of others in your neighborhood.
 Share iCreek or resources within it with your neighbors and encourage them to join the effort to protect your creek.